feenkcom/gtoolkit.com/pages/index.md

   <div class="container">
     <div class="row">
       <div class="col-lg-8">
-        <h1>It's not what you click on.
-It's what you build with</h1>
+        <h1>It's not what you click on out of the box.
+It's what you can build with it</h1>
-        <p class="lead">Glamorous Toolkit comes out of the box with thousands of micro tools.
+        <p class="lead">Imagine the cost of a tool to be so inexpensive that you build one for every single development problem you have.
+Glamorous Toolkit comes out of the box with thousands of micro tools.
 But more importantly, it empowers you to build your own.</p>
       </div>
     </div>
   </div>